rlwhitby/casting_agency_capstone/README.md

 source venv/bin/activate
 ```

-3. **PIP Dependencies** - Once you have your virtual environment setup and running, install dependencies by running:
+4. **PIP Dependencies** - Once you have your virtual environment setup and running, install the required packages by running:
 ```bash
 pip install -r requirements.txt
 ```
-This will install all of the required packages within the `requirements.txt` file.

-4. **Key Dependencies**
+5. **Key Dependencies**
- - [Flask](http://flask.pocoo.org/) is a lightweight backend microservices framework.
-Flask is required to handle requests and responses.
+ - [Flask](http://flask.pocoo.org/) is a lightweight backend microservices framework handling requests and responses for the application.

  - [SQLAlchemy](https://www.sqlalchemy.org/) and [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/3.1.x/) are libraries to handle the PostgreSQL database.

- - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension used to handle cross origin requests from our frontend server.
+ - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension used to handle cross origin requests.

 - [jose](https://python-jose.readthedocs.io/en/latest/) JavaScript Object Signing and Encryption for JWTs.
 Useful for encoding, decoding, and verifying JWTS.